MarkCiliaVincenti/AsyncKeyedLock/README.md

 }
 ```

-The documentation can be found in our [wiki](https://github.com/MarkCiliaVincenti/AsyncKeyedLock/wiki).

-Usage
+Please read the full documentation in our [wiki](https://github.com/MarkCiliaVincenti/AsyncKeyedLock/wiki) for help in using this libary.

 ## Credits
 Check out our [list of contributors](https://github.com/MarkCiliaVincenti/AsyncKeyedLock/blob/master/CONTRIBUTORS.md)!